 Evidently, we cannot approach the street art subject without talking about Banksy.
 Mixing politics, humour and poetry through stencils of children, soldiers and even monkeys, Banksy’s murals have become an essential reference for every street artist.
 Through provocative imagery, the enigmatic Banksy creates highly engaging artwork.

 Alexandro Farto, A.K.A Vhils, is a Portuguese street artist born in 1987.
 Vhils’ notoriety exploded when Banksy invited him to the London Cans Festival in 2008.
-Vhils travels around the world, creating his monumental frescoes and revolutionising stencil-based artworks.
-Vhils approaches graffiti with a variety of media and material, including scissors or even jackhammers.
+The artist travels around the world, creating his monumental frescoes and revolutionising stencil-based artworks.
+He approaches graffiti with a variety of media and material, including scissors or even jackhammers.

-ROA is a Belgian artist from Gand, who predominately works in Europe and the United States.
-He creates enormous black and white murals, which most of the time represent animals such as rodents or birds.
+Belgian artist ROA predominately works in Europe and the United States.
+The street-artist creates enormous black and white murals, which most of the time represent animals such as rodents or birds.
 His work explores the classification of species and living organisms.